Exit Velocity given Mach number and Exit Temperature Solution

 Power required to produce Exhaust Jet Velocity

-Go Thrust = Air Flow Rate*Jet velocity of aircraft
+Go Thrust = Mass Flow Rate*Exit Velocity

-Thrust given mass and acceleration of rocket
+Thrust given Mass and Acceleration of Rocket

-Go Thrust = Mass*Acceleration
+Go Thrust = Mass of Rocket*Acceleration

-Acceleration of rocket
+Acceleration of Rocket

-Go Acceleration = Thrust/Mass
+Go Acceleration = Thrust/Mass of Rocket

-Exit Velocity given Mach number and Exit Temperature Formula
+Exit Velocity given Mach Number and Exit Temperature Formula

 Exit Velocity